Directors & Staff

 Direct Dial: (703) 993-8743

-Mary Clare Durel graduated from George Mason University in 2016 with a B.A. in English and joined C-IP2 in May 2019.
+Mary Clare Durel is a graduate of George Mason University and joined C-IP2 in 2019.

 Jonathan Barnett, Senior Fellow for Innovation Policy & Senior Scholar